mtjon/introduction-to-dsh/intro.md

 <!--s-->
 ### What is the DSH?

-The DSH is an
+The DSH is an <!-- .element: class="fragment" data-fragment-index="1" -->

-AWESOME <!-- .element: class="fragment" data-fragment-index="1" -->
+AWESOME <!-- .element: class="fragment" data-fragment-index="2" -->

-Streaming Data Platform <!-- .element: class="fragment" data-fragment-index="2" -->
+Streaming Data Platform <!-- .element: class="fragment" data-fragment-index="3" -->

 Note: information dump starts in the next slide.
 We'll start on generic features and advantages, and spiral down to the fun details.
 <!--v-->